Alimony in Texas

 What types of alimony are recognized in Texas?

 Alimony payments can level the playing field between you and your spouse.
-One person pays the other after the divorce, ensuring both can maintain the standard of living that became normal during the marriage.
+When alimony, called spousal maintenance in Texas, is ordered, it is usually to make sure the lesser-earning spouse can maintain a decent standard of living despite the divorce.

-Two types of alimony are recognized in the Texas legal system.
+Two types of support are recognized in the Texas legal system.
 They work very differently.

 Contractual alimony